Skip to main content

 Configuration

-Hooks are defined as [[hooks]] entries in a run configuration TOML file:
+Hooks are defined as [[hooks]] entries in any of these TOML config files:

 run.toml